vamsibanda/forex-rl-challenge/README.md

 Your objective results here can also attract business opportunities such as job offers.

+# Sponsorships and Hackhathons

+Please, contact me if you would like to sponsor the FX RL challenge or organize a local

+meetup, workshop or Hackathon where RL researchers can participate into this challenge.

 # Bonus
 PyTorch implementation of Multi-processed training of a shared model where batches